groboclown/greyhack-shell/src/falling-blocks/README.md

 * Left arrow - move the block left.
 * Right arrow - move the block right.
 * Down arrow - advance the block down.
-* Space or up arrow - rotate the block.
+* up arrow - rotate the block.
+* z - rotate the block one way.
+* x - rotate the block the other way.

 # Bugs